-consistent fiber diameters and morphology, with successful immobilization of bacteriophages within the matrix confirmed through electron microscopy.
-Chemical analysis confirmed the retention of polymer properties in the electrospun fibers, ensuring the integrity of the bioactive cargo.
-Mechanical testing demonstrated the isotropic nature of the fiber mats, with blends of PVA, PCL, and nanocellulose offering a balance between strength and flexibility.
+In conclusion, the development of active packaging incorporating bacteriophages presents a promising strategy for enhancing food safety by mitigating microbial contamination.
+This study investigated the fabrication. characterization, and functional properties of electrospun nanofiber mats containing bacteriophages for antimicrobial applications.
+The electrospinning process yielded defect-free fibers with random orientation, essential for consistent fiber dissolution and bacteriophage release.
+The resulting fiber mats exhibited consistent fiber diameters and morphology, with successful immobilization of bacteriophages within the matrix confirmed through electron microscopy.
+Chemical analysis confirmed the retention of polymer properties in electrospun fibers, ensuring the integrity of the Mechanical bioactive cargo. demonstrated the isotropic nature of the fiber mats, with blends of PVA, PCL, and nanocellulose offering a balance between strength and flexibility.
 Further characterization revealed the hygroscopic nature of PVA-based fibers, while PCL exhibited hydrophobic behavior.
 The blending PVA and PCL modulated the surface properties, influencing moisture absorption and contact angle.
 However, the incorporation of nanocellulose minimally affected surface wettability.
 The study underscores the potential of electrospun nanofiber mats as effective carriers for bacteriophages, offering sustained release and antimicrobial activity.
 Future research should focus on optimizing fabrication parameters and evaluating the long-term stability and efficacy of bacteriophages within the nanofiber matrices.
 Overall, the findings contribute to the advancement of active packaging technologies aimed at enhancing food safety and reducing the risk of foodborne illnesses through targeted antimicrobial interventions.